 The Egyptian Tarot of Thelema is an entirely new concept in the field of practical magick and Thelema.
 Thelema sprang from an ancient Egyptian source.
 The source work, the (Egyptian) Book of the Law, veils the initiatory secrets of the Theban cult of Set-Typhon or Mentu.

 Mentu, or Ra-Mentu, is depicted on our Tarot for Aries, Hrumachis IV.
 Mentu appears on the front side of the Stele of Revealing, which was activated in the Cairo working of 1904 by Rose Edith Kelly and Aleister Crowley.
-The Esoteric Thelema conveyed by Aiwass, the communicant of the book, owes nothing to the rationalist humanism of Crowley and his modern day apologists.
+The Esoteric Thelema conveyed by Aiwass, the communicant of the book, owes nothing to the rationalist humanism of Crowley and his epigones.

-The traditional key-scale correspondences of the Tree of Life are continued in our new Tarot designs so that the deck is suitable for practical magick, meditation and divination.
+The Golden Dawn key-scale correspondences of the Tree of Life as worked out by British Surrealist artist and occultist Ithell Colquhoun are utilised in our new Tarot designs.
+The deck is suitable for practical magick, meditation and divination.
 The primary aim of the Egyptian Tarot of Thelema is to assist in returning Thelema and the Book of the Law to its lawful custodians.

 Egyptian Tarot Deck